ssmolennikov/Public-SkillFactory-Rep/README.md

-#PetFriendsApiTests-task-19.7.2
+# PetFriendsApiTests-task-19.7.2

-Тестовый проект к 19 модулю SkillFactory курса QAP
+Test project for SkillFactory module 19 of the QAP course

-Тестирование REST api сайта Pet Friends
+Testing the REST api of the Pet Friends website

-В файле settings.py расположенном в корневой директории содержится информация о валидных и невалидных емейлах и паролях.
+The settings.py file located in the root directory contains information about valid and invalid emails and passwords.

-В файле api.py расположенном в корневой директории содержится библиотека к REST api сервису веб приложения Pet Friends.
+The api.py file located in the root directory contains a library for the REST api service of the Pet Friends web application.

-В директории /tests располагается файл с тестами.
+The /tests directory contains the test file.

-В директории /tests/images лежат фотографии для тестов.
+The /tests/images directory contains photos for tests.